Get answers to your questions about concussion. And find out the steps to take to recover faster.

 Do I have any legal rights while recovering from a concussion?

 Several laws exist to help patients return back to normal routine while recovering from a concussion.
 Return-to-Work and Return-to-Learn provide guidelines to help adults and students adjust back to increased cognitive activities after an injury.
-Professionals and educators aware of a patient’s condition can make accommodations that help them transition back.
+Professionals and educators aware of a patient’s condition can recommend strategies and accommodations that help them transition back.

 The Return-to-Play law aims to protect student athletes during activities and post-injury.
 The law requires schools to ensure students’ safety through a combination of: